SixdegreeLab/MasteringChainAnalytics/en/ch16/ch16-blockchain-analysis-polygon.md

 For these two queries, we can add the following visualizations:

-1. Bar Chart: Display the daily (or monthly) count of active users and new users.
+1. Bar Chart: display the daily (or monthly) count of active users and new users.
 Since the proportion of new users is relatively low, set it to use the secondary Y-axis.
-2. Area Chart: Compare the proportion of new users and existing users.
+2. Area Chart: compare the proportion of new users and existing users.

 Adding these visualizations to the dashboard will result in the following display: